 As an aside, you may want an additional challenge.
 A climb to the summit of

-Ngauruhoe is a side trip of 1-1½hrs from the saddle between Tongariro and Ngauruhoe with 30min to come down (not the place to lose your footing).
+Ngauruhoe is a side trip of 1-1½hrs from the saddle between Tongariro and Ngauruhoe with 30min to come down.

 Here go those crazy-making thoughts again.
 Am I seeing right?
 No, surely those aren't people.
 You've got to be [insert favourite swear word] kidding me!
 Maybe it's another track.
 Please, please, pleeease let it be another track.
-No such luck because sure enough, that's where we would be headed to next.
-Every time it looked hugely daunting but turned out to be not so bad.
+No such luck because sure enough, that's where we would be headed next.
+Every time it looked hugely daunting but by just assuming the position and planting one foot in front of the other we eventually got there.

 The South Crater (below) brought some relief as it was a fairly flat, windy